MicrosoftDocs/power-platform/power-platform/admin/analytics-flow.md

 - What is the total number of Cloud flows across the tenant or environments?
 - Which flows depend on specific connectors or connector types like Premium?
 - Who are the owners of the flows hosted in one or more environments?
-- What is the distribution of Cloud & Desktop flows apps across the organization?
+- What is the distribution of Cloud flows apps across the organization?

 :::image type="content" source="media/power-automate-inventory-report.png" alt-text="Power Automate Inventory report":::